Donna Orender

 Donna Geils Orender (born February 14, 1957) is a sports executive and a former collegiate and professional basketball player.
 She was formerly president of the Women's National Basketball Association (WNBA), and senior vice president of the PGA.
-Currently, Orender is the founder and CEO of Orender Unlimited, a Jacksonville, FL based advisory and consultancy firm.
-She travels the world as a motivational speaker and advocating for the empowerment of women and young girls through her non-profit organization Generation W.
+She played college basketball for Queens College in New York and later professionally in the Women's Professional Basketball League, the first women's pro league in the United States, for three seasons.

 Early life

 Orender was born in Long Island, New York, grew up in Queens, New York, and in Elmont, New York on Long Island, and is Jewish.
 She belonged to a Conservative synagogue (the Elmont Jewish Center).
 She attended and played basketball for Elmont High School, in Elmont, New York, and was a five-sport athlete in high school, also lettering in field hockey, volleyball, softball, and tennis.
 According to Orender, Elmont High School did not have a girls’ tennis team while she was attending, so she asked the coach to play for the boys’ team.
 The coach agreed to let her try out for the team, and in doing so she beat her opponent and became the first girl to play tennis for the high school, which gained little attention to her surprise.